Quinn thinks he’s a normal boy with an average life. That is, until he finds a trail of clues the father he barely knew left behind.

 Victoria Parker knew her dad’s behavior toward her was a little unusual, but she convinced herself everything was fine—until she found herself locked out of the house at 3:00 a.m., surrounded by flashing police lights.

-Now, dumped into a crowded, chaotic foster home, Victoria has to tiptoe around her domineering foster mother, get through senior year … Continue reading →
+Now, dumped into a crowded, chaotic foster home, Victoria has to tiptoe around her domineering foster mother, get … Continue reading →

 Before the stroke that left him deaf, music was Simon’s life.
 Now, his band breaks up and even his future college career studying musical composition is in jeopardy.
 How can a deaf student study music?

 The only bright spot in all of it is a fierce girl Simon meets at Auslan class, where he learns sign language to communicate.
-G seems just as angry to … Continue reading →
+G seems just … Continue reading →